Phi Kappa (secondary): Founding and First Chapter

-The exact origins of Phi Kappa remain somewhat unclear.
+The exact origins of Phi Kappa are somewhat unclear.
 According to fraternity tradition, Phi Kappa was founded on February 3, 1900, at Southern University Preparatory School in Greensboro, Alabama.
 However, no records confirm the fraternity’s presence at that institution, casting doubt on the official founding narrative.

 This invitation to a social function hosted by the Alabama Upsilon chapter is the earliest known document of Phi Kappa.

 The earliest documented reference to Phi Kappa involves the Alabama Upsilon chapter in Troy, Alabama.
 Contemporary newspaper accounts from 1919 describe the chapter’s activities, including a banquet held on May 28, 1919.
-The event was hosted by Jacob Broughton Nelson, who had moved to Troy in September 1918.
-Based on the available evidence, Nelson is believed to have founded the fraternity in 1918.
+The event was hosted by Jacob Broughton Nelson, who had moved to Troy in June 1918 after attending Southern University in Greensboro, Alabama.
+Based on the available evidence, Nelson is believed to have actually founded Phi Kappa in Troy, Alabama in late 1918.

-Early members of Phi Kappa’s second chapter, Mu Theta, referred to Nelson as the original leader of the Upsilon chapter and credited him as the fraternity’s founder.
-He is recognized by the organization as its singular founder.
+Early members of Phi Kappa referred to Nelson as the original leader of the Alabama Upsilon chapter and credited him with creating the fraternity.
+Nelson is recognized by the organization as its singular founder.

-The Upsilon chapter functioned primarily as a local social club for young men in Troy and nearby communities.
+The Alabama Upsilon chapter functioned primarily as a social club for young men.
+Members were from Troy as well as from nearby communities.
+Most members were high school age, but membership in the chapter was not restricted to high school students and some members were college students and young professionals.
 By early 1919, the group occupied two rooms above the Brantley Bros.
-Mercantile Co.—one for meetings and initiations and another for social gatherings.
-Nelson stepped down from his leadership role by mid-1919, reportedly due to increased involvement with the local Masonic lodge.
-He left Troy in late September 1919 and was not known to have returned to Alabama or maintained further contact with the fraternity.
+Mercantile Co. store on Troy’s courthouse square—one room was used for meetings and initiations and the other for social gatherings.

+A surviving invitation printed by the Alabama Upsilon chapter in August 1919 lists the fraternity's officers at that time.
+The officers and their titles were: